Immunotherapy to treat cancer

 Find a cancer specialist

-Providers might recommend immunotherapy to help people diagnosed with an advanced form of cancer.
-Immunotherapy is a treatment option if cancer treatment isn’t working or if cancer has returned.
-Understanding how immunotherapy works can help people be better prepared for this stage of their care journey.
+Immunotherapy is an option when your current cancer treatment isn’t working or if your cancer has returned.
+Understanding how immunotherapy works – and how it applies to your type of cancer – can help you be better prepared for this stage of your cancer care journey.

 What is immunotherapy?